skip to Main Content

 GSPD Corporal Gobbo and K9 Reese.
 K9 Reese is a male two year old Belgian Malinois with European lineage and was purchased from Makor K9.
 K9 Reese is a “dual purpose” K9 trained in Patrol and Narcotic Detection.
 Corporal Gobbo and K9 Reese have been a team/partners since April of 2023.

-Rich Clawson and K9 Lucca
+Rich Clawson and K9 Rip

 Utah Transit Authority Police Department (Salt Lake City, UT)